ASP.NET Core Hosting Models

 3. Verification

 Your API is now running inside a Docker container.
-You can access it from your host machine’s browser or a tool like Postman at http://localhost:8080/{your-endpoint}.
-For example, if you have a default weather forecast endpoint, you would navigate to http://localhost:8080/weatherforecast.
+You can access it at http://localhost:8080/weatherforecast.

 This multi-stage Dockerfile is a best practice because it creates a small, optimized final image that only contains the application and its runtime dependencies, not the entire .NET SDK, making it more secure and efficient.